 This course surveys the history of American immigration both forced and voluntary from colonial times to the present.
 Emphasis is placed on understanding how America changes immigrants and how immigrants have changed America.
 The course explores the formation of identity and values by different ethnic groups over time and the resultant tensions created within the common bonds of community.
+Pre-requisite: ENG-101

-U.S. History I 3 CR
+HIS 105 U.S. History I

 This course examines the various social, cultural, economic, and political currents that led to the formation of the United States of America.
 The course considers the first Americans, the settlement of North America by Europeans, the American Revolution, Federalism and the Constitution, slavery, the Civil War, and other key issues and events in the American past from pre-Columbian times to 1877.
+Pre-requisite: ENG-101